 Hints and procedures from Ride With GPS regarding the use of Garmin GPS devices.
-Download the GPS file and unzip it and choose the format and distance that you need for the 2013 Icicle.
+Download the GPS file in the format and distance that you need for the Icicle.

 Due to possible last minute changes of the route, there is a hierarchy of precedence for the various methods of identifying the route.
 Note the following: